-I'm Robin, a 20-year-old webdeveloper from The Netherlands.
+I'm Robin, a 21-year-old (web) developer from the Netherlands.
 Always thinking about new ideas and techniques to create awesome things.
 Hackathon enthusiast and furthermore interested in (new) media and startups.

 Mainly creating WordPress websites for clients in and around Almkerk.
 Also using this name for my own projects, but basically it's just a random company to send invoices.